Best kid friendly cafes and pubs with playgrounds in the Peak District

 The majority of pubs and cafes in the Peak District are welcoming to families, and may have separate kids’ menus.
 But if you’re looking specifically looking for pubs with playgrounds in the Peak District or cafes with a play area, then read on…

-Our favourite Peak District pub with playground has to be the Bulls Head in Monyash, featured at the top of this post.
-Oozing with charm and serving fantastic food, it’s a lovely pub in it’s own right.
+Our favourite Peak District pub with playground has to be the Bulls Head in Monyash, featured in the photo at the top of this post.
+Oozing with charm and serving fantastic food, it’s a lovely pub in its own right.
 But add the fact that there’s a fantastic playground to the rear of the pub, complete with zip wire and basketball ring, it’s perfect for families.

 The playground isn’t actually part of the pub.
 It’s the village playground, conveniently located right next to the pub’s large beer garden.
 So parents can enjoy a drink whilst keeping an eye on their little ones in the playground.
 Easy!

 For older kids, there is also a pool table in the pub.